Catamaran Charter Bahamas

 If you are at sea and in danger, call MAYDAY on VHF Ch16 or ring the coast guard on your phone if you have reception.
 If you have a mechanical fault and can make it to or are on a mooring you will be able to phone a help line number given by the boat charter company and they can typically send someone from the charter base

-What should I think of before I hire a Catamaran in the Bahamas?
+What should I think of before I rent a Catamaran in the Bahamas?

 You should consider do you have the experience to handle the catamaran before you book and where do you want to go along with what the weather will be like.

-What Qualifications Do I need to hire a Catamaran?
+What Qualifications Do I need to rent a Catamaran?